framefield/tooll/CONTRIBUTING.md

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/framefield/tooll/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

-* For more detailed information on submitting a bug report and creating an issue, visit our [reporting guidelines](https://github.com/framefield/tooll/wiki/How-to-Submit-Bugs).
+* For more detailed information on submitting a bug report and creating an issue read more on [How to submit bugs](https://github.com/framefield/tooll/wiki/How-to-Submit-Bugs).

 #### **Did you write a patch that fixes a bug?**